-We believe our small house community best supports a positive and supportive culture that best facilitates self-sufficiency and independence.
+We believe our family-oriented community facilitates a positive and supportive culture that promotes self-sufficiency and independence.

 Liberty House remembers, honors, and supports our Veterans.

 In 1943, a German U-boat torpedo hit the USAT Dorchester.
 More than 600 servicemen were killed.
 Private Harold Paczosa was one of the servicemen lost.
 However, his memory lives on through his sister, Annette, and her gift of the family home to the VFW.
 Annette’s only request was that the house is used for military veterans and that a memorial stone honoring her brother be maintained at the house.
 Don Duhamel, a retired Air Force sergeant, partnered with the Manchester VFW to create Liberty House at the Paczosa’s family home.